 The Partnership's financial statements reflect four reportable segments: the domestic retail operations of Heritage, the domestic wholesale operations of Heritage, the foreign wholesale operations of MP Energy Partnership, and the liquids marketing activities of Resources.
 Heritage's reportable retail and wholesale fuel segments are strategic business units that sell products and services to retail and wholesale customers.
 Intersegment sales by the foreign wholesale segment to the domestic segment are priced in accordance with the partnership agreement of MP Energy Partnership.
 Heritage manages these segments separately as each segment involves different distribution, sale, and marketing strategies.
-Heritage evaluates the performance of its operating segments based on operating income exclusive of selling, general, and administrative expenses of \$4,320 and \$3,158 for the three months ended February 28, 2003 and 2002, respectively, or \$7,177 and \$6,109 for the six months ended February 28, 2003 and 2002, respectively.
-Selling, general and administrative expenses, interest expense and other expenses are not allocated by segment.
-Investment in affiliates and equity in earnings (losses) of affiliates relates primarily to Heritage's investment in Bi-State Propane (see Note 5), and is part of the domestic retail fuel segment.
+Heritage evaluates the performance of its operating segments based on operating income.
+The operating income below does not reflect selling, general, and administrative expenses of \$4,656 and \$3,158 for the three months ended February 28, 2003 and 2002, respectively, or \$7,848 and \$6,109 for the six months ended February 28, 2003 and 2002, respectively.
 The following table presents the unaudited financial information by segment for the following periods: